-How would a person or organisation utilize the OIA Global Osteopathic Reports?
+How would a person or organization utilize the OIA Global Osteopathic Reports?

 The document can be used to explain the profession to those unfamiliar with it, but also to assist with fostering recognition of the profession with health and governmental authorities.
 See more on the Global Reports page.